-Sampling Job Aid Visit Report for (country) Date Regio SPECIAL CONDITIONS COMPLIANCE CHECKLIST FOR EU AA.
-Yes AA O AA Office Visit 1.
+Sampling Job Aid Job Aid Visit Report for (country) Date Regional or Field Office Location SPECIAL CONDITIONS COMPLIANCE CHECKLIST FOR EU AA.
+AA C AA Office Visit 1.
 Rev view AA Office repair st ation Files to verify: a.
 Review/show a need of locument to ensure it meets the re quirements. b.
-Records of findings an EASA Part-145 B 50. d corrective action meet EASA rec quirements.
-C. Records are retained f for a 3-year period. d.
+Records of findings an EASA Part-145 B 50. d corrective action meet EASA rec quirements. c.
+Records are retained f or a 3-year period. d.
 Records show correcti ve action of findings. e.
-Records show correction frames. ve actions have been made IAW A A time 2.
-Review AA Inspector Training records: (review several Inspectors records) a.
-Inspectors completed initial and or recurrent FAA Special Conditions training.
-The AA made the MAG guidance material available to the inspectors.
-Interview several inspectors to determine knowledge and experience in using the current guidance material.
-3. Fre quency of AA Audits: a.
+Records show corrective actions have been made IAW AA time frames.
+2. Review AA Inspector Training records: (review several Inspectors records) a.
+Inspectors completed initial and or recurrent FAA Special Conditions training. b.
+The AA made the MAG inspectors.
+G guidance material available to the е C. Interview several inspering using the current gu ectors to determine knowledge and idance material. l experience 3.
+Fre quency of AA Audits: a.
 Review AA Audit sche dule. b.
 The schedule ensures each location has a complete AA audit within the two-year time frame required by EASA Part-145 B and FAA Special Conditions.
 (Line stations on a sampling basis.) c.
 Is the schedule followed?
-4. 4.
-AA organisational structure changes?
-Obtain the latest AA organisational chart.

-b. b.
-Discuss with AA management any significant organisational changes to identify differences between old and new organisations.
-C. Confirm that EASA and the FAA have been notified of any significant organisation structural changes.
-5. AA Staffing Levels a.
+4. AA organizational structure changes? a.
+Obtain the latest AA o ganizational chart. b.
+Discuss with AA management any significant organizational changes to identify differences between old and new organizations.
+C. Confirm that EASA and the FAA have been notified of any significant organization structural changes.
+5. 5.
+AA Staffing Levels a.
 Has the AA reduced its inspectors levels since the last audit? b.
 How many inspectors are currently employed at this office location?
 C. If available, how many Airworthiness inspectors are employed by the AA? d.
 Does the AA have plans to adjust its staffing levels? e.
 Are office accommodations adequate (e.g., lighting, work space, computers availability, etc).
 Comment: 6.
 Su oplement (of the AMOs to be visited during this sampling) a.
-Has the maintenance organisation provided a supplement to its MOE that is approved by the AA and has it kept and maintained it at the AA's facility? b.
+Has the maintenance organization provided a supplement to its MOE that is approved by the AA and has it kept and maintained it at the AA's facility? b.
 Does the AA retain an English Language copy of the supplement?
-C. Does the supplement meet the requirements of the MAG? acc cor the maintenance organisation to continue to be approved in cordance with 14 CFR parts 43 and 145, the organisation must apply with all the following special conditions.
-Review Accountable nagers Statement for each item. а.
-Allow FAA and/or the Aviation Authority on behalf of the FAA, to inspect it for continued compliance with the requirements of EASA Part-145 and these Special Conditions, (i.e., 14 CFR parts 43 and 145). b.
+C. Does the supplement meet the requirements of the MAG?
+7. acc the maintenance organization to continue to be approved in cordance with 14 CFR parts 43 and 145, the organization must apply with all the following special conditions.
+Review Accountable nagers Statement for each item. a.
+Allow FAA and/or the Aviation Authority on behalf of the FAA, to inspect it for continued compliance with the requirements of EASA Part-145 and these Special Conditions, (i.e., 14 CFR parts 43 and 145).
 Allow investigations and enforcement by the FAA to be undertaken in accordance with FAA rules and directives.
 C. The AMO must cooperate with any investigation or enforcement action.
-The AMC Condition must continue to comply with EASA Part-145 and these Special ns.
+The Cond must continue to comply with EASA Part-145 and these Special ns.